 However, there is no scientific evidence to suggest that amber can relieve pain caused by teething (2).
 These claims are not supported by medical experts and professional childcare specialists.

 [ Read : Best Teething Toys For Your Baby ]

 Are there any safe amber teething necklaces for babies?

 There are no such teething necklaces for babies.
 The American Academy of Pediatrics does not recommend the use of any jewelry, including teething necklaces, for babies since it can pose a choking hazard (3).
 Babies may break the beads of an amber teething necklace or silicone teething necklace and swallow them.
 It is safe to stay away from these necklaces to prevent accidents.

-If you are using teething necklaces, you are putting your baby at a risk.
-We have listed a few dangerous situations here:
+If you are using amber teething necklaces, you are putting your baby at the following risks:

-Suffocation is the leading cause of accidental death among infants below the age of one year.
-Teething necklaces amplify this danger.
-A teething necklace can be suffocating or get stuck to an object and tug tightly to the neck.
-In fact, necklaces are widely linked to sudden infant death syndrome (SIDS) (4).
+- Suffocation through strangulation: Suffocation is the leading cause of accidental death among infants below the age of one year.
+Amber teething necklaces amplify this danger.
+A teething necklace can accidentally strangulate or get stuck to an object and tightly tug the child’s neck.
+It is not surprising that amber/Baltic amber teething necklaces are widely linked to sudden infant death syndrome (4).